Constance of Antioch: Childhood

 The Antiochene noblemen acknowledged Baldwin II as regent, swearing fealty to him and Constance.
 He made Count Joscelin I of Edessa her guardian to rule the principality until her marriage.
 Baldwin II died on August 21, 1131, and Joscelin I died a week later.

 Alice again laid claim to the regency.
-However, most Antiochene lords remained hostile to the idea of a female ruler and sent envoys to Baldwin II's successor, Fulk of Anjou, who was Alice's brother-in-law.
+However, most Antiochene lords remained hostile to the idea of a female ruler and sent envoys to her brother-in-law Fulk of Anjou, the new king of Jerusalem.
 Alice made an alliance with Counts Joscelin II of Edessa and Pons of Tripoli in early 1132.
-King Fulk had to travel to Antioch by sea because Pons did not allow him to march through the County of Tripoli.
+Fulk had to travel to Antioch by sea because Pons did not allow him to march through the County of Tripoli.
 Fulk landed at St. Symeon where the Antiochene barons acknowledged him as regent.
 He appointed Rainald I Masoir, constable of Antioch, to administer the principality.

 Fulk returned to Antioch when Zengi dispatched Sawar, governor of Aleppo, to invade the principality in 1132 or 1133.
 After defeating the invaders, Fulk entered Antioch.
 Since the principality needed a firm government, the Antiochene noblemen approached Fulk to select a husband for Constance.
-He chose Raymond of Poitiers, the younger son of William IX, Duke of Aquitaine.
+He chose Raymond of Poitiers, the younger son of Duke William IX of Aquitaine.
 He did not announce his decision in public because he wanted to prevent Alice and Roger II of Sicily from intervening.

-Alice's sister, Queen Melisende, Fulk's wife, persuaded Fulk to allow Alice to return to Antioch in 1135.
+Queen Melisende, Alice’s sister and Fulk's wife, persuaded Fulk to allow Alice to return to Antioch in 1135.
 Alice wanted to tighten the relationship of the principality and the Byzantine Empire; therefore, she offered Constance's hand to Manuel, a son of Emperor John II Komnenos.
 To prevent the Byzantine marriage, Fulk sent his envoy to France to Raymond of Poitiers to urge him to come to Antioch, which he did, traveling in disguise, because Roger II of Sicily wanted to capture him in southern Italy.